cyclus/cyclus.github.com/source/index.rst

 the parameters of a module will change the performance with a fixed algorithm defining the behavior, while selecting a different module will completely change its behavior.

-Most Cyclus core code development at this time will be led by Paul Wilson, Katy Huff, Matthew Gidden, and Robert Carlsen, the CNERG fuel cycle group.

-Interested developers are welcome and encouraged to contribute but may experience code instability in the early experimental stages of the project.
-For inspiration and a notion of current research directions, please consult our :doc:`development roadmap <basics/roadmap>`.

 Learn More
 ----------